Moseley Shoals: Album

 The first single taken from the album was "The Riverboat Song", which was popularised by Chris Evans on TFI Friday.
 "The Day We Caught the Train" reached number four in the charts, with "You've Got It Bad" and "The Circle" also reaching the top 10.
 "One for the Road" was also due to be released, but the band decided to concentrate on the 1997 album release Marchin' Already.
 By November 1997, Moseley Shoals had sold over 1.2 million copies worldwide.

 The word Moseley is taken from a suburb of the same name in south Birmingham, UK.
-The album title as a whole is a punning nod to the city of Muscle Shoals, Alabama, the location of several famous 1960s soul recording studios.
+The album title as a whole is a punning nod to the city of Muscle Shoals, Alabama, the location of several famous 1960s soul recording studios including FAME Studios and Muscle Shoals Sound Studio in nearby Sheffield, Alabama.

 The album was produced by Brendan Lynch, and was recorded and mixed at the band's studio in Birmingham (Moseley Shoals).

 In April, 2016, the album was re-released as part of the Record Store Day celebrations, on limited edition red vinyl, charting at No.5 on the vinyl album chart.

 The memorial by which the band can be seen standing on the front cover is the Jephson Memorial in The Jephson Gardens, Leamington Spa, UK.